Direct Line magazine

 a man cleans the inside of a car

-Considering how much time we spend in our cars, it’s hardly surprising they suffer from smells, smears, spillages and frequently much worse (for anyone with children).
-These then form bacteria, which start to smell, and before you know it your car’s more like a dustbin than the second most valuable thing you own.
+These spills and stains form bacteria, which start to smell, and before you know it your car’s more like a dustbin than the second-most-valuable thing you own.

-Follow these simple tips to prevent germs building up and restore a car’s interior to its showroom glory.
+Follow these simple tips to prevent germs from building up and restore a car’s interior to its showroom glory.

 Clear out the clutter